BenySynakiewicz/Star-Battles/README.md

 ### Version 1.3

+- Player is no longer a one-hit target.
+- Added a new type of an enemy (the "saucer").
-- Added support for mouse input (the game can now be played using solely the mouse).
+- Added support for mouse input (the game can now be played using just the mouse).
-- Significant changes in the UI.
+- Huge changes in the UI.
-- Minor visual improvements.
+- Various visual improvements.
 - Reworked resource caching.

 ### Version 1.2